86challenge/rules/rules.typ

     + Replacing OEM parts with newer/older OEM parts is allowed (e.g. dampers, sway bars, etc)
     + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk) or removal of parts allowed
     + Removal of spare tire, floor mats, and tools is allowed
-    + OEM-style, non-rebuildable, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving
+    + OEM-style, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving
-    + Non-OEM cat-back exhaust with a weight greater than 32 lbs is allowed (removal of any catalyst is prohibited)
+    + Non-OEM cat-back exhaust with a weight greater than 32 lbs #highlight[or axle-back with a weight greater than 19 lbs] is allowed (removal of any catalyst is prohibited)

 + #heading[GT Radial Street Class]
   _Allows moderate modification flexibility and balances competition between generations through Modification Points.
 Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._